 Augusta, Maine's capital city, offers families a perfect blend of political history, cultural attractions, and natural beauty along the Kennebec River for meaningful reunion experiences.
 This historic city combines the dignity of state government with charming New England character and accessible outdoor recreation.
+From touring the impressive State House to exploring colonial-era forts and enjoying riverfront activities, Augusta provides educational and engaging experiences that celebrate Maine's political heritage while offering peaceful settings for family gatherings.

 The impressive granite State House, designed by Charles Bulfinch, offers free guided tours showcasing Maine's political history and beautiful architecture.
 Families can explore the legislative chambers, view historical artifacts, and learn about Maine's government while enjoying the building's stunning dome and grounds.